 In certain cases, calculating your new basis can be a bit trickier.
 For instance, when extra property is transferred, the calculation is more difficult because this property has to be independently appraised.
 Also, when large gains or losses are involved, the calculation is usually a bit more complicated.
 Please consult your tax advisor.

 Any time you want to ensure your 1031 exchange is handled seamlessly, one of the best options is to partner with a trusted real estate investment management firm to avoid any hassle or headache.
 With decades of experience, the experts at CWS Capital Partners can find, evaluate, and acquire replacement properties for your 1031 exchange, manage the property, distribute cash flow to you from the asset, and provide you with reporting as an owner.
-Contact us today to partner with us on your 1031 exchange.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.